thewchan/uxf/README.md

       2022-10-02 5.89 1 <SX4-D1> <Eversure Sealant, 13-floz>
     )

-When one or more tables are used each one's _TType_ (table type) must be defined at the start of the `.uxf` file.
-A _TType_ begins with an `=` sign followed by a table name, followed by one or more fields.
+When one or more tables are used each one's _ttype_ (table type) must be defined at the start of the `.uxf` file.
+A _ttype_ begins with an `=` sign followed by a table name, followed by one or more fields.
 A field consists of a name optionally followed by a `:` and then a type (here only names are given).

-Both table and field names are user chosen and must consist of an initial capital letter followed by 0-59 letters, digits, or underscores.
-(If whitespace is wanted one convention is to use underscores in their place.)
+Both table and field names are user chosen and consist of 1-59 letters, digits, or underscores, starting with a letter or underscore.
+In addition, table names may not be the same as any built-in type name, so no table can be called `null`, `int`, `date`, `datetime`, `str`, `bytes`, `bool`, `real`, `list`, `map`, or `table`.
+If whitespace is wanted one convention is to use underscores in their place.

-Once we have a _TType_ we can use it.
+Once we have a _ttype_ we can use it.

-Here, we've created a single table whose _TType_ is "PriceList".
+Here, we've created a single table whose _ttype_ is "PriceList".
 There's no need to group rows into lines as we've done here (although doing so is common and easier for human readability), since the UXF processor knows how many values go into each row based on the number of field names.
-In this example, the UXF processor will treat every five values as a single record (row) since the _TType_ has five fields.
+In this example, the UXF processor will treat every five values as a single record (row) since the _ttype_ has five fields.

     uxf 1.0 Price List
     = PriceList Date:date Price:real Quantity:int ID:str Description:str